zhirbi/165-Project/README.md

 # Simple Clone of Space Invader
-A simple Space Invader-esque type of game created using C++ and Glut.
+A simple Space Invader-esque type of game created using C++ and OpenGL's library, GLUT.

 # Description